srvds/Portfolio/README.md

 * Frequency domain features are also used along with time domain data to improve the model.
 * Linear Regression, Random Forest and Gradient Boosted Decision trees(GBDT) models were trained and tested.
 * GBDT model performed better than other models
+* **Plots shows how the map of the city is divided into different regions, each color is a region**
 <p float="left">
  <img src="https://github.com/srvds/Taxi-Demand_Prediction/blob/master/plot/plot1.PNG" width="400">
  <img src="https://github.com/srvds/Taxi-Demand_Prediction/blob/master/plot/plot2.png" width="450" height="450">